Yusufirstsby/Yusufirstsby/README.md

 - 👋 Hi, I’m @Yusufirstsby
-- 👀 I’m interested in basic coding
+- 👀 I’m interested in being a sigma
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to mewing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on sigma males
 - 📫 How to reach me?
 You dan contact t.me/yusufirstsby

 <!---